ppc affiliate programs

 Jeremy Schoemaker’s famous "Adsense Check" picture

-There was a time when AdSense was the go to place to start earning an income from your website visitors.
-Nowadays there are many alternatives and AdSense has become notorious for the difficulty of getting approved.
+There was a time when AdSense was the go-to place to start earning an income from your website visitors.

-They are still lord and master where it comes to monetizing YouTube video content, however.
+They are still lord and master when it comes to monetizing YouTube video content, however.
 When you’re making video content and sharing it on YouTube, YouTube AdSense is a great way of adding to your income.

 Great for: basically every website, because of the big range of products and topics.
 For most topics, there are more lucrative programs out there.
 A must-have for people that are making video content.

 Yes, AdSense does pay for impressions.
 It is a cost per impression (CPM) model, where advertisers pay a certain amount per thousand impressions (views/visits) of an ad.
-Advertisers can set a maximum CPM they are willing to pay, which they may or may not reach on certain ads, depending on the bid competition.

 AdSense pays its publishers based on cost-per-click (CPC) advertising, meaning publishers get a set amount of money each time an ad is clicked by a user.
-The exact amount paid per 1,000 clicks is dependent on the type of ad, the publisher’s geographic location, and the specific advertiser, among other factors.

-AdSense payments vary greatly depending on the amount of traffic and engagement on your website, the type of ads running, and the value of the clicks.
 Generally, the average cost-per-click (CPC) for AdSense ranges from about $0.25 to over $15, and the average payment per thousand page views (CPM) is around $4 or $ 5.
 However, it is important to note that AdSense CPMs can vary drastically.

 AdSense potential earnings calculator